 Matchmaking with GameLift FlexMatch

 GameLift’s FlexMatch capabilities let you match players together based on rules you define.
 Whether you choose to build your matchmaking based on player skill, latency, or custom criteria, FlexMatch’s simple but powerful rules language makes it easy for anyone to quickly create robust player matchmaking.
-FlexMatch results automatically route into a queue, which can then place the match in the Amazon Web Services region that best balances player latency and server utilization.
+FlexMatch results automatically route into a queue, which can then place the match in the Amazon Web Services China region that balances player latency and server utilization.
 Learn more about FlexMatch in our Developer Guide.